Strilanc/Strilanc.github.io/_posts/2019-10-20-adder-cost.md

 So basically my idea was to try to find some way to avoid everything within the adder except for this one huge $N+1$ qubit $CCZ$ operation, and thereby produce an $N+1$ qubit CCZ state.

 With my half-thought-out intuition in hand, I set to work.
-I openned up Quirk, plopped down an adder, made a guess at what separable input states the adder would entangle the most, noticed the guess was wrong but looked close, then tweaked for a few minutes.
+I opened up Quirk, plopped down an adder, made a guess at what separable input states the adder would entangle the most, noticed the guess was wrong but looked close, then tweaked for a few minutes.
 I know that's not a particularly, uh, "reproducible" description.
 I'm sure I could give a more reproducible-by-others explanation... but then that explanation wouldn't really be how I solved the problem.
 Sometimes quickly iterating on half-thought-out intuitions really is the right strategy.